 1. Pull Out that Baggage Claim Tag:

 The sticker or piece of cardboard you got when you checked your bag is the most important part of this process.
-Take a picture of it when you check in at your departure airport.
+Please take a picture of it when you check-in at your departure airport.
 When you contact customer service, you’ll need that number.

 2. Don’t Leave the Airport:

 The carrier responsible for your missing bag is the one that flew you to your final destination.
-Chances are, their baggage-claims office is somewhere near the luggage carousel that just betrayed you.
+Their baggage-claims office is somewhere near the luggage carousel that just betrayed you.